- Copywriting Services

 - Contact Me Now!

 Get Answers to These Questions

 If you’re selling products or services, you need marketing materials.
 You want prospective customers to be able to find you and gain a quick understanding of who you are and what you’re offering.
-A professional copywriter can compose content for your marketing materials to help you generate leads and sales.
+A professional copywriter offering copywriting-as-a-service can compose content for your marketing materials to help you generate leads and sales.

 Most small to mid-sized companies don’t have the budget or volume of work to justify hiring a full-time copywriter, so they hire a freelance copywriter, essentially a contractor, to provide copywriting services on a per-project basis.
 But finding the right person involves doing some homework.

 To get you started, here are the 10 most commonly asked questions and answers for hiring a freelance copywriter.

 Copywriters can provide written content for any of the following items and more:

 Assuming you don’t have a referral from a friend or coworker, search Google for freelance copywriters or copywriters in your industry such as copywriter for clean technology industry, beauty copywriter or healthcare copywriter.
 You can also search by geographic area such as copywriters in Florida.